LBJ Express Project Overview

 How much will tolls cost?

-Now that the NTE TEXpress Lanes have entered into the dynamic pricing phase, average toll prices may range from 15 cents to 35 cents per mile during lighter traffic, and 45 cents to 90 cents during rush hour.
-In the event that the average speed on the NTE TEXpress Lanes drops below 50 mph and starts to deteriorate, the toll rate will rise in order to maintain an average 50 mph trip in each segment of the corridor (the NTE TEXpress Lanes are comprised of two toll segments).
+Average toll prices may range from 15 cents to 35 cents per mile during lighter traffic, and 45 cents to 90 cents during rush hour.
+In the event that the average speed on the LBJ TEXpress Lanes drops below 50 mph and starts to deteriorate, the toll rate will rise in order to maintain an average 50 mph trip in each segment of the corridor.

 Applicable prices will depend on:

-• Number of passengers in the vehicle.
-Under the current policy, a minimum of two passengers (including the driver) are considered HOV and pay half-price during peak travel periods if they enroll and activate their HOV status (discount) via the Drive On TEXpress app or web app.
-Enforcement officers will monitor HOV usage.
-HOV users must have a windshield transponder (TxTAG, TollTag or EZ TAG) to receive the HOV discount.
+- Number of passengers in the vehicle.
+Under the current policy, a minimum of two passengers (including the driver) are considered HOV (motorcycles do not need a passenger) and must meet the requirements for HOV Discount Qualifications and Activation.
+HOV users must have a windshield transponder (TollTag or EZ TAG) to qualify for the HOV discount.

 Why are my tax dollars going to toll roads?